hitoshi-watase/sercrod/docs/reference/directives/prevent.md

 - Form `submit` events (when the host is a `<form>`).
 - Or both, depending on the mode.

-Unlike many other directives, the attribute value is not a Nablla expression.
+Unlike many other directives, the attribute value is not a Sercrod expression.
 It is a simple mode string such as `enter`, `submit`, or `all`.